niragam/Bluetooth-dualboot-pairing/README.md

 - **Linux Mint 22.1**

 This should work on most linux distributions

+## Before You Start
+Make sure the Bluetooth device has been paired at least once in Linux.

 ## Step 1: Extract the Bluetooth Pairing Key from Windows